dantswain/thrift_ex/README.md

 ThriftEx
 ========

+**NOTE** It is recommended that you only use this library as a way to pull in the Erlang Thrift library.
+If you want to use Thrift in Elixir, see [Thrash](https://github.com/dantswain/thrash) - a very fast Thrift serializer/deserializer.

 This is still WIP.
 The intention is to create a dependency that can be included in a mix.exs file (ultimately a hex package) to use [Apache Thrift](https://thrift.apache.org/) in Elixir and Erlang